 Our club has two main focuses - horsemanship and community service.
 Our members have been active in all areas of 4-H, from camping to public speaking and presentation.
-Our community service projects have included sponsoring SaddleUp for Saint Judes' Trail Rides, supplying Thanksgiving and Christmas meals for local families in need, and volunteering at a local horse rescue.
-The EEs also strive to improve their skills with clinics focused on natural horsemanship and equitation!
-Look for the EEs at the County, District 4-H Public Speaking, Presentation and Share the Fun Contests, 4-H camps, 4-H Congress, Horse Judging contests, the 4-H State Horse Show and the 2011 Clarke County Fair!
+Our community service projects have included sponsoring SaddleUp for Saint Judes' Trail Rides, supplying Thanksgiving and Christmas meals for local families in need, and collecting donations for a local therapeutic riding program.
+The EEs also strive to improve their skills with riding clinics!
+Look for the EEs at the County, District 4-H Public Speaking, Presentation and Share the Fun Contests, 4-H camps, 4-H Congress, Horse Judging contests, the 4-H State Horse Show and the Clarke County Fair!

 The 4-H Pledge